codelogman/finconecta_bot/README.md

 4. **Custom Document Store**: A custom document store is used to manage the metadata associated with the FAISS index, ensuring that relevant product information is linked to the search results.
 5. **Gradio Interface**: The `gr.Interface` is used to create a simple web interface where users can input questions and get answers based on the product data.

+## Bottleneck in the Semantic Search Process

+In this project, one of the main bottlenecks observed is the **embedding generation and FAISS indexing**.
+Specifically:

+- **Embedding Generation**: The process of generating sentence embeddings for each product, especially for descriptions, can be slow when handling large datasets.
+This is due to the reliance on pre-trained transformer models, which require significant computational resources and time to process text.

+- **FAISS Indexing**: The creation of the FAISS index, which involves adding embeddings to the index, can be resource-intensive.
+In the current approach, the index is rebuilt from scratch every time the script is executed, which ensures that the latest data is always used.

+### Approach for the Challenge:
+Given the relatively small dataset in this project (around 20 products), the current approach is efficient and suitable.
+Rebuilding the FAISS index from scratch ensures that we are always working with up-to-date data without introducing additional complexity.

+For larger datasets or more frequent updates, optimizations such as parallel processing, model optimization, or incremental indexing could be explored in the future to improve efficiency and scalability.

 ## Potential Improvements and Alternatives

 While the current system works effectively for the scope of this challenge, there are several areas where the solution could be improved: